Twenty-two percent … that’s the average email open rate across all industries.

 Unless you’re publishing a long-form newsletter, keep your emails short.

-This applies to interoffice emails, outreach emails, sales emails, transactional emails and even to promotional and company announcement emails.
+This applies to outreach emails, sales emails, transactional emails, and even to promotional and company announcement emails.

 Why keep things short?
 Because:

-- Nobody wants to spend a second longer in their inbox than needed.
+- Nobody wants to spend a second longer in their inbox than is needed.

-- The average time reading an email is about 11 seconds.
+- The average time reading an email is nine seconds, according to MarketingProfs.

-So how short should emails be?
-The research says that an optimal length is 50 to 125 words.
+So how short should your emails be?
+Research points to an optimal length of 50 to 125 words.

 The best measurement of your writing’s clarity is the grade level it’s written at.
-We’ve previously noted how important is readability.
+We’ve previously noted how important readability is.
 But with emails, it’s even more important.
-So, while your onsite content might be okay at a 7th-grade-reading level, consider writing your emails at a 3rd-grade level.
+So, while your on-site content might be okay at a seventh-grade reading level, consider writing your emails at a third-grade level.

 Is that crazy?
 Nope.
-Research from Boomerang actually proves that sales emails written at a 3rd-grade-reading level get the highest response rate.
+Emails written at a third-grade reading level get the highest response rate.

-We touched on this in two earlier points, but I wanted to give personalizing emails their own moment.
+We touched on this point earlier with subject lines, but wanted to give personalizing emails their own moment.
+Why?

 Personalization works.
 Period.
-You saw how a personalized subject line can lift open and click-through rates.
-Then you saw how a personalized greeting, combined with a personalized close, can make a good email stronger and more convincing.
+You saw how a personalized subject line could lift open and click-through rates.

 And that’s all true and good.